Blackwood249/Blackwood249/README.md

 Hello, I am Lucas Madeira, a telecommunications engineer graduated from UFF who left the engineering career to pursue a career in the financial market.
 I am a specialist in investments.
 I connect data science, artificial intelligence, and investments.

 # MY SKILLS
+💼 What You'll Find Here
+This profile combines robust technical skills focused on finance, data analysis, and automation.
+I specialize in tools that bridge programming and investment analysis, enabling decision-making through data.

+I work with Python, using libraries such as:

+Pandas for data manipulation and time series analysis,

+NumPy for numerical operations,

+Matplotlib and Seaborn for clear and professional data visualizations,

+Scikit-learn for machine learning models applied to financial forecasting,

+yfinance for retrieving stock market data,

+Statsmodels for econometric analysis,

+and Jupyter Notebook for presenting results in an interactive format.

+With R, I apply:

+ggplot2 and tidyverse for data exploration,

+quantmod and TTR for technical analysis and financial modeling,

+and Shiny to build interactive dashboards.

+I use SQL to:

+query and structure large financial databases,

+automate reporting pipelines,

+and extract key performance indicators efficiently.

+I also work extensively with Power BI and Microsoft Excel, combining DAX functions, pivot tables, and dynamic dashboards to generate actionable insights.
+My knowledge of VBA allows me to automate processes and build tools tailored to financial operations.

+These technologies help transform raw data into strategic insights, supporting smart decision-making in dynamic financial environments.

 <div align="center">